miljanuscumlic/cli-commands/CONTRIBUTING.md

 1. Fork the repository.
 2. Clone forked repository and create a new branch.
-3. Decide which single file would you like to contribute to, and make a new branch.
-E.g. if you want to make a contribution to the `bash.md` make a branch from the `bash` branch of this repository.
+3. Decide which command of which tool would you like to document, and make a new branch from the `develop`.
 4. Every file containing terminal commands has a header:

    | Command | Description | Note | Version | Docs |